home-assistant/home-assistant.io/source/_integrations/plex.markdown

 - [Media Player](#media-player)
 - [Sensor](#sensor)

-If your Plex server has been claimed by a Plex account via the [claim interface](https://plex.tv/claim), Home Assistant will require an authentication token to connect.
-If you don't know your token, see [Finding your account token / X-Plex-Token](https://support.plex.tv/hc/en-us/articles/204059436).
+If your Plex server has been claimed by a Plex account via the [claim interface](https://plex.tv/claim), Home Assistant will require authentication to connect.

 The preferred way to enable the Plex integration is via **Configuration** -> **Integrations**.
-You will be prompted to enter a Plex token which will query a Plex service to find a server linked to the associated account.
-If multiple Plex servers are available, you will be prompted to complete the configuration by selecting the desired server on the Integrations page.
+You will be redirected to the [plex.tv](https://plex.tv) website to sign in with your Plex account.
+Once access is granted, Home Assistant will connect to the server linked to the associated account.
+If multiple Plex servers are available on the account, you will be prompted to complete the configuration by selecting the desired server on the Integrations page.
+Home Assistant will show as an authorized device on the [Plex Web](https://app.plex.tv/web/app) interface under **Settings** -> **Authorized Devices**.

 <div class='note info'>